 I use small A7 notebooks which fit easily into a handbag or pocket.
 A bulk buy of yellow notepads plus some stickers and personalisation, you have a lovely, personal giveaway at a networking event or client meeting.

-Packaging and products and stickers
+Packaging and stickers

 Stickers can give your packaging a lovely personalised feel and also be a cost effective way to create labels.
 You can even add a few in with your orders which hopefully customers will use and raise your brand awareness, and it might just brighten their day especially if it’s something fun or beautiful.